Sailing-Umpires keep America's Cup on even keel with "UmpApp"

-HAMILTON, Bermuda, June 23 America's Cup racing is fast, furious and dangerous.
+HAMILTON, Bermuda, June 23 (Reuters) - America's Cup racing is fast, furious and dangerous.

 And for Iain Murray, the man running the event, the key to making the 35th America's Cup a success has been to have the rules spelt out in "black and white" before crews even took to the crystal-clear waters of Bermuda.